AtharKharal/Datadise_my_website/content/home/hero.md

 title = "DATA paraDISE"

-# Order that this section will appear in.
+# Order that this section will appear in.#3
-weight = 3
+weight = 10

 # Overlay a color or image (optional).
 #   Deactivate an option by commenting out the line, prefixing it with `#`.